-The Respondent, the person accused in the complaint, shall be notified in writing of the initiation of the formal process by the OIE and will be invited to submit a written response to the OIE within ten (10) University businesscalendar days of receiving the notification.
-In the event that an extenuation circumstance may warrant an extension, such as a University closure, a request must be submitted to the OIE in writing no later than the original deadline.
-Such requests will be evaluated on a case-by-case basis.
-Where the University is the Complainant, the person alleged to have experienced Prohibited Sex Discrimination will also be notified.
+The Respondent, the person accused in the complaint, shall be notified in writing of the initiation of the formal process by the OIE and will be invited to submit a written response to the OIE within ten (10) University business days of receiving the notification.
+If the University is not the Complainant, the Complainant will also be notified.
 The OIE shall also notify the Associate Vice President of Administration and Finance for Human Resources and the Vice President of the appropriate unit(s) in a Non-Student Respondent's chain of command.